ElhabashyLab/ISDB/README.md

    ```

  6. **Download Resources**

+    Before downloading, **please update the path where the resources will be stored** in the `downloadDB.sh` script.
+    Set the directory by editing the following variable:
+    ```bash
+    DATA_DIR="<path where the resources will be stored>"

-    To download the required databases, run the provided script:
+    To download the required databases, then run the provided script:

     ```bash
     bash downloadDB.sh